the rebel feminist artists of the 70s, uncensored

 In many ways, I feel like this show speaks to this new generation of millennial women who have unproblematically adopted feminism.
 It's saying, "Here's your untold history."
 The current paradigm of this kind of libertine, outspoken, sex-forward agency — that happened in the 70s, and women suffered for it.

 I think that this whole show is about that type of agency.
 These were not passive women — they were seeking a fight.
-They were bringing the terms of the debate to the centre, as opposed to waiting for a reaction to what they were doing.
+They were bringing the terms of the debate to the center, as opposed to waiting for a reaction to what they were doing.
 But I think, too, that that was just the reality because they had no visibility.
 Betty Tompkins' works were in her apartment from 1975 to 2002.
 They were never shown until a dealer, Mitchell Algus, rediscovered her in 2002.

 How shown were the other three?